OwenCochell/cursepy/README.md

 # Contributing

-Pull requests are welcome and encouraged :) !
-If you want to see a feature in cursepy, or have a fix for a bug you came across, then a PR will be the fastest way to to get you change included in cursepy.
+Pull requests are welcome and encouraged!
+If you want to see a feature in cursepy or have a fix for a bug you came across, then a PR will be the fastest way for you to get the change (included in cursepy).

 If you wish to simply report a bug, then you should open an issue, and I will get back to you as soon as I can.